-- - -- User composes message - -- User tells UA to send message - -- UA passes message to MTA (original recipient information passed along) - -- MTA sends message to next MTA - -- Final MTA receives message - -- Final MTA delivers message to UA (possibily generating DSN) - -- UA performs automatic processing and generates corresponding MDNs ("dispatched", "processed", "deleted", "denied" or "failed" disposition type with "automatic-action" and "MDN-sentautomatically" disposition modes) - -- UA displays list of messages to user - -- User selects a message and requests that some action be performed on it. - -- UA performs requested action and, with user's permission, sends appropriate MDN ("displayed", "dispatched", "processed", "deleted", "denied" or "failed" disposition type with "manualaction" and "MDN-sent-manually" or "MDN-sent-automatically" disposition mode). - -- User possibly performs other actions on message, but no further MDNs are generated. - 5.
+- -- User composes message

+- -- User tells MUA to send message

+- -- MUA passes message to MTA (original recipient information passed along)

+- -- MTA sends message to next MTA

+- -- Final MTA receives message

+- -- Final MTA delivers message to MUA (possibly generating a DSN)

+- -- MUA performs automatic processing and generates corresponding MDNs ("dispatched", "processed", "deleted", "denied", or "failed" disposition type with "automatic-action" and "MDN-sent-automatically" disposition modes)

+- -- MUA displays list of messages to user

+- -- User selects a message and requests that some action be performed on it.

+- -- MUA performs requested action and, with user's permission, sends an appropriate MDN ("displayed", "dispatched", "processed", "deleted", "denied", or "failed" disposition type, with "manualaction" and "MDN-sent-manually" or "MDN-sent-automatically" disposition mode). - -- User possibly performs other actions on message, but no further MDNs are generated. - 5.
 Conformance and Usage Requirements

-A UA or gateway conforms to this specification if it generates MDNs according to the protocol defined in this memo.
+An MUA or gateway conforms to this specification if it generates MDNs according to the protocol defined in this memo.
 It is not necessary to be able to generate all of the possible values of the Disposition field.

-UAs and gateways MUST NOT generate the Original-Recipient field of an MDN unless the mail protocols provide the address originally specified by the sender at the time of submission.
-Ordinary SMTP does not make that guarantee, but the SMTP extension defined in RFC 1891 [8] permits such information to be carried in the envelope if it is available.
-The Original-Recipient header defined in this document provides a way for the MTA to pass the original recipient address to the UA.
+MUAs and gateways MUST NOT generate the Original-Recipient field of an MDN unless the mail protocols provide the address originally specified by the sender at the time of submission.
+Ordinary SMTP does not make that guarantee, but the SMTP extension defined in [RFC-DSN-SMTP] permits such information to be carried in the envelope if it is available.
+The Original-Recipient header defined in this document provides a way for the MTA to pass the original recipient address to the MUA.

 Each sender-specified recipient address may result in more than one MDN.
-If an MDN is requested for a recipient that is forwarded to multiple recipients of an "alias" (as defined in RFC 1891 [8], section 6.2.7.3), each of the recipients may issue an MDN.
+If an MDN is requested for a recipient that is forwarded to multiple recipients of an "alias" (as defined in [RFC-DSN-SMTP], section 6.2.7.3), each of the recipients may issue an MDN.

-Successful distribution of a message to a mailing list exploder SHOULD be considered final disposition of the message.
-A mailing list exploder may issue an MDN with a disposition type of "processed" and disposition modes of "automatic-action" and "MDN- sentautomatically" indicating that the message has been forwarded to the list.
-In this case, the request for MDNs is not propogated to the members of the list.
+Successful distribution of a message to a mailing list exploder SHOULD be considered the final disposition of the message.
+A mailing list exploder MAY issue an MDN with a disposition type of "processed" and disposition modes of "automatic-action" and "MDN-sentautomatically" indicating that the message has been forwarded to the list.
+In this case, the request for MDNs is not propagated to the members of the list.

-Alternaively, the mailing list exploder may issue no MDN and propogate the request for MDNs to all members of the list.
+Alternatively, the mailing list exploder MAY issue no MDN and propagate the request for MDNs to all members of the list.
 The latter behavior is not recommended for any but small, closely knit lists, as it might cause large numbers of MDNs to be generated and may cause confidential subscribers to the list to be revealed.
-It is also permissible for the mailing list exploder to direct MDNs to itself, correlate them, and produce a report to the original sender of the message.
+The mailing list exploder MAY also direct MDNs to itself, correlate them, and produce a report to the original sender of the message.